 How do you know if you’re losing the battle for simplicity in product and process?
 There are many indicators, but the one that tells you the most is how much work is done under what’s commonly called a VPO—variance purchase order.
 You may call it a field purchase order, exception purchase order, change order, or maybe it’s just an additional invoice for something that wasn’t in the original house-start package.
 But each one represents a failure of some kind.
 In every case, the result is more time, more steps, more labor, more complexity, and less profit.

-Death by VPO
+Watch Out for Death by VPO

 VPOs (or your equivalent) absolutely must be tracked, but it requires some thought.
 I strongly recommend counting VPO dollar value and creating a ratio of VPO to total house cost.
 Yet, if you count dollars alone, you may miss the magnitude of the number of changes.
 What does more damage: a single VPO for $1,000 or 10 VPOs averaging $100 each?
 Same dollars, but the second case generates greater complexity and thus more loss in collateral damage.
 But if you count number of VPOs alone, the innumerable methods can produce confusion, resulting in anything from honest mistakes to gamesmanship or even cheating.